 Oman Adventure Trekking

-KE are one of the few operators to run a real mountain trek in Oman.
-Travel with us and enjoy this classic walking adventure.
+KE are one of the few operators to run a real mountain trek in Oman, travel with us to discover the forgotten Middle East.

 - Serene walking holiday in the Jewel of Arabia, Oman

 - Rugged and remote walks across Jebel Shams and Jebel Akhdar

 - Trek Oman`s superb Balcony Walk of Wadi Nakhr

 - Experience the ancient capital of Nizwa and its colourful souks

 This exceptional trekking holiday in Oman, explores the most dramatic sections of the Al Hajar range of mountains which run the length of Oman's northern coastline, rising above the blue waters of the Gulf to a height of 3000 metres.
 Starting out amongst the Western Hajar Mountains, we follow rugged trails between picturesque mountain villages, each with its groves of date palms and intricately terraced fields.
 Camping out on the high Sharaf al Alamayn Plateau and on the Sayq Plateau, we visit the high point of Oman at Jabal Shams and enjoy far-reaching views across a landscape of jagged ridge-lines and intervening canyons.
 A night in a comfortable hotel at the former capital of Nizwa, with time to explore the town's forts and market streets provides a welcome break, before we complete a 2-day trek across the Eastern Hajar Mountains - which ends conveniently at a camp on the beach.
 With its superb trekking, year-round sunshine and welcoming people, Oman is the Middle East's best kept secret.